-The Statement of Accounts was approved as presenting a true and fair view by the Chief Finance Officer on 31 July 2022.
+The Statement of Accounts was approved as presenting a true and fair view by the Chief Finance Officer in March 2024.
 Events happening between the balance sheet date and the date the accounts were authorised for issue have been considered under the Combined Authority's accounting policy for events after the reporting date.